MeHappyLucky/git-commands/README.md

 ## Undo Changes and Recover Files

-> TODO: enter the git command to do each of these
-> For questions where you are showing a command, use triple-backquote marks (as above) so the text is formatted as code.

 1. Display the differences between your *working copy* of `a.py` and the `a.py` in the *local repository* (HEAD revision):
       ```